 So maybe you also feel overwhelmed by the amount of information you find online about Montessori.
 Many parents who are in my group express this.
 They don’t know where to start.
 They also express guilt because their house is not like the ones they see on blogs.
 They feel inadequate.

 I have now come to peace with social media and I find my own way to use them in a practical way to help me with my parenting and teaching journey without being overwhelmed by them.

 Maybe it’s because I remember a time when I didn’t need a blog to tell me what games to play with my own child?

-It might sound a bit cheeky to encourage you to not be on social media when I have this blog, when I teach online and when I have a FB group for parents.
+It might sound a bit cheeky to encourage you not to be on social media when I have this blog, when I teach online and when I have a FB group for parents.
 But I believe you can have a healthy relationship with social media, a practical one that helps you as a parent instead of making you feel guilty because you are comparing yourself.
-And to add to this, I really enjoy reading mum’s or parent’s blogs too but I would always advise parents to read them with a pinch of salt and not to follow anyone blindly.
-Every family will have its own ways and being inspired is great as long as you don’t feel down because of too many Fake books posts and Insta-Happy pictures.
+And to add to this, I enjoy reading mum’s or parent’s blogs too but I would always advise parents to read them with a pinch of salt and not to follow anyone blindly.
+Every family will have its own ways and being inspired is great as long as you don’t feel down because of too many fake book posts and Insta-happy pictures.

 Here 8 tips to simplify your social media search for Montessori activities and ideas:

 8 tips to simplify your Montessori and Parenting Social Media search